WICG/indexed-db-observers/README.md

 }
 ```

+###### Observer function
 The passed function will be called whenever a transaction is successfully completed on the given object store.
 If the observer is listening to multiple object stores, the function will be called once per object store change.
-The `changes` argument is a JS array, with each value containing:
+The **`changes`** argument is a JS array, with each value containing:
  * `type`: `add`, `put`, `delete`, or `clear`
  * `key`: The key or IDBKeyRange for the operation
  * optional `value`: The value inserted into the database by `add` or `put`.
 Included if the `includeValues` option is specified.
-Example changes array:
+Example **changes** array:
 ```
 [{"type":"add","key":1,"value":"val1"},
  {"type":"add","key":2,"value":"val2"},